pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

    - **Replication Factor**: controls how many Kafka servers each Kafka message is replicated to.
    - **Partition Number**: controls how many partitions exist in a topic.

-8. Click **Next** to check the configurations you set and go to the next page.
+8. Click **Next**.

 ## Step 4.
+Configure your changefeed specification

+1. In the **Changefeed Specification** area, specify the number of Replication Capacity Units (RCUs) to be used by the changefeed.
+2. In the **Changefeed Name** area, specify a name for the changefeed.
+3. Click **Next** to check the configurations you set and go to the next page.

+## Step 5.
 Review the configurations

 On this page, you can review all the changefeed configurations that you set.